Hyperloop-VCU/imprimis/README.md

 Both the **boardA** and **boardB** folders are **PlatformIO projects.** The PlatformIO VSCode extension is a nice way to work on MCU firmware without the Arduino IDE.
 You can clone the repo, download VSCode, get the PlatformIO extension, and open either board A or board B as a PlatformIO project in VSCode to edit the code.
 The **common** folder contains packet definitions and configurations shared between the two boards.

 # ROS Packages in imprimis_ws/src
 This folder contains some of the ROS packages required for Imprimis.
 Some are custom-made, and some are third-party.
 In addition to these packages, Imprimis depends on lots of other third-party packages (robot_localization, nav2, etc).
-The dependencies of each package are listed in the **package.xml** folder, and can be automatically installed by running the ```rosdep``` command in the offboard computer setup instructions.
+The dependencies of each package are listed in each package's **package.xml** file, and can be automatically installed by running the ```rosdep``` command in the offboard computer setup instructions.
 Each package has a more detailed README in its respective folder.

 * **imprimis_hardware_platform**: Contains all configuration files for hardware and sensors, and implements the hardware interface.
 Has a launch file which starts up all the hardware, either real or simulated.